 Not only that, in all other keyboards you choose the theme and that’s it, but that’s not the case with Chrooma.
 Here, the background color of the keyboard will automatically change based on the app you are using.
 For e.g., when using Google Keep Notes, your keyboard color will change to yellow, and using Play Store will change the keyboard color to green.
 And if you got bored with an adaptive theme, there are many more unique themes to choose from.

 On the other hand, you will get all the essential features you expect from a top Android keyboard app, including a multilingual keyboard, auto-correction, next-word suggestions, gesture typing, GIFs, etc. And as for text predictions, it works decently in the beginning but will improve over time as it learns more about your typing behavior.
-Overall, Chrooma is one of the best keyboards for Android and can easily compete neck-to-neck with top guns like Google Gboard and Microsoft SwiftKey.
+Overall, Chrooma is one of the best keyboard apps for Android and can easily compete neck-to-neck with top guns like Google Gboard and Microsoft SwiftKey.

 Now I’m eager to know from you guys which keyboard app you are going to install from the list.
 Comment below.